Who we are

 - Sacramental information regarding Baptisms, Confirmations, Marriages, Holy Orders,

 First Holy Communion;

 - Data relating to Garda vetting applications and disclosures;

 - Data relating to safeguarding matters.

 We may also collect and process the following special category personal data: –

-Our Safeguarding Office may also process data relating to criminal convictions and offences.
+Our Safeguarding Office and Vetting Service may also process data relating to criminal convictions and offences.